tscanlin/tocbot/README.md

 headingSelector: 'h1, h2, h3',
 // Headings that match the ignoreSelector will be skipped.
 ignoreSelector: '.js-toc-ignore',
-// For headings inside relative or absolute positioned containers within content
+// For headings inside relative or absolute positioned containers within content.
 hasInnerContainers: false,
 // Main class to add to links.
 linkClass: 'toc-link',